LGBT conversion therapy: Religious leaders call for ban to 'abhorrent' practice | DW | 18.12.2020

 Neuroscientist Ahmed El Hady says he does not feel safe enough to go back to Egypt because of his sexuality

-El Hady left Egypt in 2007 to study for a Ph.D. in neuroscience with the Max Planck Society in Göttingen, Germany, and later took up a postdoctoral research position at Princeton University in the United States where he now lives.
+El Hady left Egypt in 2007 to study for a Ph.D. in neuroscience at the Max Planck Society in Göttingen, Germany, and later took up a postdoctoral research position at Princeton University in the United States, where he now lives.
 But he has remained closely connected to the fight for LGBT+ rights in Egypt and is now a prominent activist and lobbyist.

 "The number of LGBTQ people being arrested in Egypt has been increasing since 2014 (when President Abdel Fattah Sisi took power)," El Hady said.
 "Conversion therapy has become very popular under Sisi."